-Yes, I had previous leadership experience…as Sergeant-at-Arms & later, President of the Altar Boy Society…as Captain for several of my baseball teams…as manager & coach for several youth baseball & basketball teams…as Pack Leader in the Cub Scouts & Webelows…as Patrol Leader & Junior Assistant Scout Master in the Boy Scouts, Troop 201…but all that, while great experience for the real world, was nothing compared to what I would face in the business world.
+Yes, I had previous leadership experience…as Sergeant-at-Arms & later, President of the Altar Boy Society…as Captain for several of my baseball teams…as manager & coach for several youth baseball & basketball teams…as Pack Leader in the Cub Scouts & Webelows…as Patrol Leader & Junior Assistant Scout Master in the Boy Scouts, Troop 201…but all that, while great experience in prepping for the real world, would be nothing compared to what was waiting for me in the business world.

 You’re now talking about people’s lives & their ability to support their families.